 Therefore, anything that interferes with this could, theoretically, assist the body as an anti-oxidant and therefore slow the clotting of the wound.
 Having said this, a little vitamin E, up to 400 iu/day, is fine and, in fact, recommended.
 Higher doses are not recommended.

 Nattokinase.
 This is an enzyme that thins the blood, to some degree.
 It is helpful to prevent or reduce blood clots.
 However, too much would not be helpful before or right after most surgery unless one needs it to normalize blood clotting.

 If you take this nutrient all the time, I suggest stopping it a few days before surgery.
 If you are not taking it, do not start just before a surgical procedure of any kind, even the removal of a tooth, for example.

 High doses of any nutrients.
 These often unbalance body chemistry and should be avoided just before surgery, and in fact all the time.
-The only exception is if a nutritional balancing program requires them, which occurs occasionally.
+The only exception is if a development program requires them, which occurs occasionally.

 Another alternative if blood is needed are some of the other types of blood products, instead of whole blood, when it is possible to use it.